 PROOF.
-Since the initial internal state is specified, there are $2^k$ possible initial states (the results of combining the given initial internal state $b_1$ with each of the $2^k$ possible external states at time 1).
+Since the initial internal state is specified, there are 2^k possible initial states (the results of combining the given initial internal state b_1 with each of the 2^k possible external states at time 1).

-So if we can show that the automaton starting from a given state at time 1 will reach a given state at time p, if and only if a certain regular event occurs ending with time p, then the theorem will follow by taking the disjunction of $2^k$ respective regular events, which is itself a regular event.
+So if we can show that the automaton starting from a given state at time 1 will reach a given state at time p, if and only if a certain regular event occurs ending with time p, then the theorem will follow by taking the disjunction of 2^k respective regular events, which is itself a regular event.

-Given any state a at time t - 1 ( $t \ge 2$ ), exactly $2^k$ states are possible at time t, since the internal part of the state at time t is determined by a, and the external part can happen in $2^k$ ways.
-Let us say each of these $2^k$ states is in relation R to a.
+Given any state a at time t-1 ($t\geq 2$), exactly 2^k states are possible at time t, since the internal part of the state at time t is determined by a, and the external part can happen in 2^k ways.
+Let us say each of these 2^k states is in relation R to a.